tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 | data        | data_int               | data is a integer type to save DB       |
 | ----------- | ---------------------- | --------------------------------------- |

 ## VI.
-Prefer MIN, MAX for Constant Limit.   :eyes: :eyes: :eyes:
+Prefer MIN, MAX for Constant Limit.

 Example: